 But what about when this low-hanging fruit constitutes a staple of the mainstream diet, when those who command authority and followings in the millions speak utter nonsense not only with impunity but quite often with the support of the establishment, certain media outlets and vocal segments of the public?

 With that in mind, I’d like to suggest that we label these fruits ‘pumpkins’.
 Without being overtly abusive, the word already possesses just the right amount of playful condescension – it is, after all, the kind of word one would use as a term of endearment for a small and naive child.
-This characterisation typically matches our fruits: they’re not intrinsically evil or ill-intentioned, they just make wild assumptions and propagate nonsense because they don’t know any better.
-I’m more than willing to accept that they are throwing a temper tantrum or simply haven’t thought through and understood their own position rather than they are telling bald-faced lies.
+This characterisation typically matches our fruits: they’re not intrinsically evil or ill-intentioned, they merely run wild with unsupported assumptions and propagate verifiable nonsense because they don’t know any better.
+I’m more than willing to accept that most simply haven’t thought through or understood their own position rather than they are telling bald-faced lies.
 (Although, I am certain this also occurs in some instances.)

 My only other suggestion would be ‘peanut’, which is so low-hanging it actually grows underground.
 This subterranean existence option would extend the metaphor to highlight just how out of touch these people are with the greater terrestrial world the rest of us inhabit.
 However, peanut is already a mild slur and many would be unaware that it actually is a fruit so the reference would likely slip by unnoticed.
 Call someone a pumpkin, however, and they or other observers may be moved to question why such a term would even be considered derogatory.
 It is its subtlety and inoffensiveness that could grant the term traction and power.